 Location: here

-Miradouro” is a term which you need to know in Portuguese.
+Miradouro” is a term that you need to know in Portuguese.
 It simply means viewpoint.
 Wherever you go in Portugal you will see signs showing the direction of a “Miradouro”, which are usually stunning viewpoints.

 Location: here